 Recognizing that many managers today find themselves working in the context of start-ups or smaller businesses generally, this course will examine the unique marketing challenges present in such circumstances.
 In addition to examining the marketing venture's products, the use of marketing concepts in efforts at attracting resources such as financial and human to the venture will be explored.
-Prerequisites: Full-Time - MKTG 605 Marketing Management or MKTG 615 Marketing.
-Fully Employed - MKTG 658 Marketing Management (may be taken concurrently).
-NOTE: ENTR 665 may be substituted for MKTG 665 and vice versa.
+Prerequisites: Full-Time-MKTG 605 Marketing Management, MKTG 615 Marketing, or MKTG 615B Advanced Marketing Essentials.
+Fully Employed-MKTG 658 Marketing Management (may be taken concurrently).
+Note: ENTR 665 Marketing Entrepreneurial Ventures may be substituted for MKTG 665 and vice versa.
 However, students should be aware that the specific focus and deliverables for these two courses are substantially different from one another.